Updated May 22, 2023

 Below are the Tips and Tricks For Users Work:

 1. Power of Math to achieve precision resizing

-You can find the transform palette at: Window > Object & Layout > Transform
+You can find the transform palette at Window > Object & Layout > Transform.

 To find the Control palette follow the instruction below: Window > Control

 For example: To increase the size of a frame twice.
-Select the frame, and in the width and height column, use original dimensions * 2 and hit enter.
+Select the edge, and in the width and height column, use original dimensions * 2 and hit enter.
 Immediately, you will find the dimensions resized precisely.

-Do not forget to enable Constraint proportions for the scaling option to achieve proportionate width and height dimensions while the object is enlarged.
+Remember to enable Constraint proportions for the scaling option to achieve proportionate width and height dimensions while the object is enlarged.